chrisjay629/MovicGrabDrop.github.io/README.md

 # MoviePicDrop.io
-Allows you to slecet your price to spend on A show , highlihgt shows in that price range.
-The store with a drag and drop function the will hold the data of your favorite shows selected.
+Allows you to slecet your price to spend on A show , highlihgts shows in that price range.
+Then store with a drag and drop function that will hold the data of your favorite shows selected.

   Demo : https://chrisjay629.github.io/MovieGrabDrop.github.io/